keenlychuang/gen-bus-test/README.md

 - Support for more document formats (e.g., HTML, Markdown, CSV, TXT)
 - Support for OCR, captioning for images and images within documents
 - Support for ipynb tutorials
-- Integration with additional language models beyond OpenAI
+- Integration with additional language models beyond OpenAI, like Claude
+   - Claude DBUSE has a nice ring to it
 - Improved handling of tables and structured data from Excel files

 ## License